Pest Issues

 If you find the little flying buggers around and inside your house, we suggest you quickly take action, because they are one of the most unpleasant bugs to get rid of.
 And before they stink up the place.

 Stink bugs usually start to appear when the weather in Australia starts to warm up.
-While they can look quite harmless, shield bugs are very hard to get rid of once they set in your home
+While they can look quite harmless, shield bugs are very hard to get rid of once they settle in your home

 What is a stink bug?